anniedhempe/Fatquant/README.md

 ## Tutorial
 (A raw image `Figure_28.png` and its fat tagged version `Figure_28_tagged.png` from the directiory **Small_samples** will be referred to demonstrate fat analysis)

-1) Once this repository is downloaded in your local machine, open the Fatquant folder using an IDE that supports Python 3 (e.g. Visual Studio Code).
+1) Once this repository is downloaded in a local machine, open the Fatquant folder using an IDE that supports Python 3 (e.g. Visual Studio Code).
 2) Run the file named `tool_dos.py` under an interpreter of Anaconda and execute options from the menu as per requirements.

 #### Option 1
 This option allows binary thresholding to be performed on either a raw image or a tagged image in each attempt.

-For raw image, you can refer the following inputs:
+For raw image, users can refer the following inputs:

 `Enter threshold value: Small_samples/Figure_28.png`

 `Enter threshold value: 228`

-For image with manual tagged fats, you can refer the following inputs:
+For image with manual tagged fats, users can refer the following inputs:

 `Enter image name with extension: Small_samples/Figure_28_tagged.png`